stephbarreto/bat-magic/README.md

-# spaceshooter
+# Bat-Magic
-Um joguinho de nave.
+Jogo do morceguinho, baseado no joguinho da nave.